opensourcecorp/workshop-linux/instructions/challenge_6.md

 code was about ready to deploy, just hadn't gotten the chance to merge it into the main branch.
 See if you can figure out how to get it up and running.

-The name of the app is 'carrot-cruncher'.
+The name of the app is "carrot-cruncher".
 The last dev got the repo set up somewhere on disk, but they never said where... hopefully you'll able to find it.
 When you do, supposedly there was a new working branch pushed to the remote repo, so you'll need to figure out how to authenticate to that repo.